-- Choose whether to use the bundled snippet or the standalone snippet.
+- Choose whether to use the bundled snippet or the Optimizely standalone snippet.

-- Switch from the bundled snippet to the standalone snippet.
+- Switch from the bundled snippet to the Optimizely standalone snippet.

-When you set up Optimizely X, you can configure your snippet in two ways:
+When you set up Optimizely, you can configure the Optimizely snippet in two ways:

-The bundled snippet includes both Optimizely X and Optimizely Classic.
+The bundled snippet includes both Optimizely and Optimizely Classic.

-The standalone snippet includes only Optimizely X. Choosing the standalone snippet turns off all experiments in Optimizely Classic.
+The standalone snippet includes only Optimizely.
+Choosing the standalone snippet turns off all experiments in Optimizely Classic.

 This article describes the difference between bundled and standalone configurations.
 If you're setting up Optimizely, check out this article to see all the steps for implementing your snippet.

-To learn how Optimizely experiments activate, read this article on the order of activation in Optimizely X.
+To learn how Optimizely experiments activate, read this article on the order of activation in Optimizely.

-The bundled snippet includes Optimizely X and Optimizely Classic.
-It's the default setting for your snippet and allows you to keep running experiments in Optimizely Classic while you try out Optimizely X.
+The bundled snippet includes Optimizely and Optimizely Classic.
+It's the default setting for your snippet and allows you to keep running experiments in Optimizely Classic while you try out Optimizely.

 The bundled snippet is ~50kB larger than the standalone snippet.
-When you're ready to transition to Optimizely X, we recommend switching to the standalone snippet to reduce snippet size and improve speed and performance.
+When you're ready to transition to Optimizely, we recommend switching to the standalone snippet to reduce snippet size and improve speed and performance.

 If you'd like a reminder, here's how the Optimizely Classic snippet works.